schnitzeltony/meta-mortsgna/README.md

 * Please do not send private emails to maintainers.
 For questions/suggestions.. use GitHub issues.
 * Pull requests should follow [OE-Styleguide](https://www.openembedded.org/wiki/Styleguide) with the following additions:
   * Use 4 spaces for indention always
-  * For splitting of long list values use four-space indentation on sucessive lines set the closing quote as the first character ([OE-Styleguide](https://www.openembedded.org/wiki/Styleguide) - second example)
+  * For splitting of long list values use four-space indentation on successive lines set the closing quote as the first character ([OE-Styleguide](https://www.openembedded.org/wiki/Styleguide) - second example)

 -----------